Partition function zeros of quantum many-body systems: Abstract

 \section{Abstract}

-We present a method for calculating the Yang-Lee partition function zeros of a translationally invariant model of lattice fermions, exemplified by the Hubbard model.
-The method rests on a theorem involving the single electron self-energy $\Sigma_\si(\k, i \omega_n)$ in the imaginary time Matsubara formulation.
+We present a { new} method for calculating the Yang-Lee partition function zeros of a translationally invariant model of lattice fermions, exemplified by the Hubbard model.
+The method rests on a theorem involving the usual single electron self-energy $\Sigma_\si(\k, i \omega_n|\mu)$ with chemical potential $\mu$, in the imaginary time Matsubara formulation.
 The theorem maps the Yang-Lee zeros to a set of wavevector and spin labeled virtual energies $\xi_{\k \si}$.
-These, thermodynamically derived virtual energies, are solutions of equations involving the self-energy at corresponding $\k\si$'s.
+These, thermodynamically derived virtual energies, are solutions of the set of equations $\xi_{k \si}=\varepsilon_\si({\k})-\half U+ \Sigma_\si(\k, i \pib|\xi_{k \si}+\half U-i \pib) =0$.
 Examples of the method in simplified situations are provided.